-Examples of non-campus buildings or property are those that meet the definition of "non-campus" as described above, such as immersive professional learning trips organized by the Middlebury Institute, courses or events at the Middlebury's Washington, D.C., suite, and certain hotels or other accommodations that are repeatedly used by Middlebury Institute programs.
+Examples of non-campus buildings or property are those that meet the definition of "non-campus" as described above, such as local rental properties that are under a master lease with the Institute, property used for immersive professional learning trips organized by the Middlebury Institute, courses or events at Middlebury's Washington, D.C. suite, and certain hotels or other accommodations that are repeatedly used by Middlebury Institute programs.
 Individuals are encouraged to report crimes to Middlebury Institute departments or officials responsible for security-related issues or administration, and to local police agencies as appropriate and/or required by applicable law.

-Middlebury Institute Campus, Monterey, California
+Contact Information for Middlebury Institute Campus, Monterey, California